Most Comfortable Dress Shoes for Men

 Foot Pain Doesn't Mean Giving Up on Style

-Once your fascia is inflamed and in pain, every step impacts the injury and makes it worse.
+With plantar fasciitis, once your fascia is inflamed and in pain, every step impacts the injury and makes it worse.

 What Exactly IS Plantar Fasciitis?